Article by Ebony Roberts - Squamish Resident, Freelance Writer and Outdoor Gear Reviewer

 Depending on the year, there are multiple areas in the Cameron Pass area that hold plenty of good snow year-round.
 Cameron Pass is a massive area with no shortage of excellent backcountry skiing routes.
 Many of these routes are visible from the road, but be prepared, they’re not accessible from your car, so you’ll need to skin up or snowshoe to get there.

 North Cameron Pass for Beginners and Pros Alike

 If you’re looking for steep couloirs, Nokhu Crags in South Cameron Pass has abundant spots with lots of versatile terrain.
 Breakfast Coulier and Grand Central Coulier are two popular spots out of many.
 Three Sisters is another great option because of its width.
 You need to exercise caution in this area as snow can be unstable.
 For spring skiing, the powder in this basin is world-class.
 The season can sometimes stretch to early summer.

-Avalanche risk in Cameron Pass
+Avalanche Risk in Cameron Pass

 You’re not skiing in Tuckerman Ravine here; the snowpack in Cameron Pass is known to be quite dangerous and unpredictable, with massive avalanche potential.
 For this reason, backcountry skiers should be experienced, on high alert, and have avalanche education.
 This is one of those areas where adventuring with a certified backcountry guide is highly recommended.